project-arlo/sonic-telemetry/src/testdata/json_tests/README.md

 platforms, JSON Schema is proposed.
 The features of JSON Schema that are useful for this purpose are:

--   Structure Validation: Validate the response is in the write format (objects, arrays, field types etc)
+-   Structure Validation: Validate the response is in the right format (objects, arrays, field types etc)
 -   Data Validation: Validate the returned data is what we expect,
     using: